Whoopi Goldberg Sets the Record Straight as Her Name Appears in the Epstein Files

 As previously reported, the department has published thousands of pages from its Epstein records archive, including documents that reference a Grammy-winning rapper in multiple contexts.

-As excerpts from the records circulated, distinctions between those references were often blurred, prompting pop singer Lizzo to publicly address the discussion.
+Excerpts from the records circulated widely online, and the context surrounding those references became blurred, prompting pop singer Lizzo to address the discussion publicly.

 Lizzo speaks in a now-deleted TikTok video addressing online reaction to the Epstein files | Source: x/ScaryMaryx